 • “You must not talk to anyone about what we do.”

-• “I won’t top you if you get yourself covered.”
+• “I won’t top you if you get covered by someone.”

 These sentences are just examples, and the list could indeed go on endlessly.
 What (hopefully) becomes clear is that someone who isn’t willing to discuss risks, accept boundaries, who builds pressure, and ignores limits is not a true Dom.
 Be careful who you play with.
 Be mindful and cautious.
 Insist on a safeword, especially at the beginning of a play relationship.
 Seek advice from experienced kinksters if you’re unsure.
 Trust your instincts.
 You can find more information on safety regarding this topic here.